 The 4-Star Majestic Roof Garden Hotel is located in the center of Adelaide, providing easy access to many of the city's main attractions.
 The hotel boasts a lobby restaurant and bar overlooking the streets of Adelaide, which is open daily for breakfast and dinner.
 Leisure facilities include a fitness center offering views over the whole city.
 All hotel rooms come equipped with minibar, air conditioning, complimentary Wi-Fi internet access, safe, television, iron and ironing board, and tea and coffee making facilities.

 Peppers Waymouth Hotel, Adelaide

 Sat in an impressive tower, overlooking the rest of attractive Adelaide, the 5-Star Peppers Waymouth Hotel provide luxury and charm in its tasteful rooms and elegant environs.
 Part of the Peppers hotel range, the Waymouth is perfectly placed for visitors to venture out into the lights of the city.
-Amenities include an indoor swimming pool with views offer the streets, a sauna and spa, a restaurant, internet lounge and a bar.
+Amenities include an indoor swimming pool, a sauna and spa, a restaurant, internet lounge, and a bar.
 Rooms include complimentary WiFi, a safe, a television and a hairdryer.